 Once you've identified emotional eating and existing habits, it's time to make some nutritious swaps.
 "If you're totally depriving yourself, you're going to binge.
 So you want to think, How can I have the things that I love, in a healthier version?”
 LeVeque advises.
 Create new habits to replace your old, like tea instead of that four p.m. cup of coffee.
 “When you do it enough, you will get to a point where you love it more than your previous habit," she adds.

 Have a sweet tooth to combat?
-"I'm obsessed with my smoothie formula because I feel like we can make any flavor out of it," she tells us.
+"I'm obsessed with my smoothie formula because I feel like we can make any flavour out of it," she tells us.
 "I have a blueberry muffin formula, so if someone has the habit of going to Starbucks and getting a blueberry muffin and a latte, I'm like, 'Okay, how can we do this at home?'
-Maybe we're having coffee and a little bit of almond milk, and you're making a smoothie that actually has protein, fat, and fiber, instead of it just being sugar and carbohydrates."
+Maybe we're having coffee and a little bit of almond milk, and you're making a smoothie that actually has protein, fat, and fibre, instead of it just being sugar and carbohydrates."

 Luckily for us, the internet abounds with healthy swap inspiration these days.
 "I'm pretty obsessed with all of the little tips and tricks people are using, from zoodles and spaghetti squash, to cauliflower pizza crust to black bean brownies to keto fudge," LeVeque says.

 "I think changing our relationship with food is a really hard thing to do, but I'm always asking people to add to their lives," LeVeque suggests.
 "All you have to do is say, What can I add to my plate to add nutrition to my body?” she explains.
 This focus on healthy additions—instead of deprivation from what you "can't have" makes eating a more positive, goal-oriented experience.